FICO vs Vantage – Which score will my lender use?

 FICO was the original creator of the credit score and has been around since 1956.
 VantageScore was created in 2006.

-It’s not uncommon to see a discrepancy between your FICO and VantageScore number because of the differences in approach.
-FICO may decide that a recent late payment will decrease your score by 80 points while VantageScore might only dock you by 65 points.
-The exact calculations are not shared by either company, so it’s hard to give specific reasons why your score might vary.
+It’s not uncommon to see a discrepancy between your FICO and VantageScore numbers because of the differences in approach.
+FICO may decide that a recent late payment will decrease your score by 80 points, while VantageScore might only dock you by 65 points.
+Neither company shares the exact calculations, so it’s hard to give specific reasons why your score might vary.

 Another key difference is that you must have a credit account open for six months or more to have a FICO credit score, but you only need a credit account open for one month to have a VantageScore.